Fall programs now enrolling

 - Digital Media

 - Printmaking Techniques

-To experience our wide variety of courses and further expand your skills, we encourage you to attend both sessions.
+Students submit their studio preference in the Education Community after enrollment and are encouraged to do so early as space is competitive.
+To experience a wider variety of courses and further expand your skills, we encourage you to attend both sessions.

 Meet the Faculty